 Mix in the peanut butter.
-You’ll need a spoon because this can become a gooey challenge.
+You’ll need a wooden spoon because this can become a gooey challenge.

-Drizzle in the honey.
+Drizzle in a touch of honey.
 This is where things get a little sticky.
 Use that spoon to really work the dry ingredients into the wet.

 Add the chocolate chips.
 My son prefers mini chocolate chips.
-He says they’re the perfect size for these energy.
+He says they’re the perfect size for these healthy energy balls.

-Roll the mixture into bowls.
+Roll the mixture into balls.
 Use a spoon to scoop the batter into the perfect 1-inch ball.

 Refrigerate or freeze.
-Make sure your no bake energy bites are stored in a sealed container until you need them.
+Make sure your no bake energy balls are stored in an airtight container until you need them.